-Presents the scope and sequence of the skills and concepts of the social studies program applicable to the elementary grades.
-The broad range of the social studies curriculum will be defined with emphasis on the need for student and teacher to relate to their world: past, present, and future.
-Offered every spring.
-(Prerequisite: admission to teacher education program and ELE 300.
-Corequisite: ELE315.)
+Presents the scope and sequence of the skills and concepts required of a social studies program.
+Both content and pedagogical knowledge will direct instructional content of the course.
+The broad range of the social studies curriculum will be defined with emphasis on the need for students and teachers to relate to their world: past, present, and future.
+Strategies for developing appropriate, creative, student-centered units of instruction, with an emphasis on the integration of technology and differentiated instruction to reach and impact students.
+(Prerequisite: admission to teacher education program) (Offered Every Spring)